KrisTinaDi/rsschool-cv/cv.md

 ####  ABOUT MYSELF

 I have been working in the fashion retail sphere for more than 8 years.
 I love fashion and trends and also I love to learn new, to develop myself and to face challegings.
 My aim is to become an IT specialist without any technical background in the past.
-In my opinion everything depends only on me and my effort to learning.
+In my opinion everything depends only on me and my effort to learning and a bit of luck.

 *****